Lagos-Calabar Coastal Highway

-The Lagos-Calabar Coastal Highway is a 700-kilometer project under development (as of 2025) by Federal Ministry of Works that is planned to run from Victoria Island, Lagos to Calabar, Cross River State.
+The Lagos-Calabar Coastal Highway is a 700-kilometre project under development (as of 2025) by Federal Ministry of Works that is planned to run from Victoria Island, Lagos to Calabar, Cross River State.
 The highway will pass through Ogun State, Ondo State, Edo State, Delta State, Bayelsa State, Rivers State, and Akwa Ibom State, before ending in Calabar.
 The project is intended to physically connect the western and south-eastern regions of Nigeria to improve cross-country connectivity and trade relations.

 Construction

-The construction of the Lagos-Calabar Coastal Highway began in March 2024 by Federal Ministry of Works under the administration of Bola Tinubu with the first phase, which stretches 47.47 kilometers from Lagos.
+The construction of the Lagos-Calabar Coastal Highway began in March 2024 by Federal Ministry of Works under the administration of Bola Tinubu with the first phase, which stretches 47.47 km from Lagos.
 The highway is expected to be completed in eight years and will cost N7.5 billion per kilometer.

 Controversies

 High costs and perceived misplaced priority

 With initial estimated costs of between $11 billion and $12.5 billion, or roughly N14 trillion to N15.6 trillion Nigerian Naira (using 2024 exchange rates of ~ #1500:$1), commenters questioned the priority of such an expensive project given the prevailing economic condition of the country.